ericnjuki/hemedisapp/README.md

     ![Recent transactions](src/assets/docs-pics/recent.png "Recent transactions view")

+    In v0.2.0, I have added buttons for each month and a dropdown for + or - 4 years from the current year which when chosen, show all the transactions for that month in that year.
     The more recent ones appear first

     You have the ability to delete transactions which is present only if you realise you made an error after posting.